ravi9/openvino-wiki/StaticLibraries.md

 ## Introduction

 Building static OpenVINO Runtime libraries allows to additionally reduce a binary size when it's used together with conditional compilation.
-This happens because all interface symbols of OpenVINO runtime libraries are not exported to end users during static build, which allows linker to remove them.
+This happens because not all interface symbols of OpenVINO runtime libraries are exported to end users during static build, which allows linker to remove them.
 See [Static OpenVINO libraries + Conditional compilation for particular models](#static-openvino-libraries--conditional-compilation-for-particular-models)

 ## Configure OpenVINO runtime in CMake stage

-Default architecture of OpenVINO runtime assumes that the following components can be dynamically loaded in runtime:
+Default architecture of OpenVINO runtime assumes that the following components are subject to dynamic loading during execution time:
-* Inference backends (CPU, GPU, MULTI, HETERO, etc)
+* (Device) Inference backends (CPU, GPU, MULTI, HETERO, etc)
-* Frontends (IR, ONNX, PDPD, etc)
+* (Model) Frontends (IR, ONNX, PDPD, etc)
 * Preprocessing library (to perform preprocessing like resize, color space conversions)
-* IR v7 reader (used in legacy tests only, if you are to going to run OpenVINO tests, set `-DENABLE_TESTS=OFF` which disables IR v7 reader)
+* IR v7 reader (used in legacy tests only, if you are not to going to run OpenVINO tests, set `-DENABLE_TESTS=OFF` which disables IR v7 reader)

-In the static OpenVINO runtime, all these plugins should be linked into a final user application and this configuration must be known on CMake configure stage, so to minimize the total binary size, turn `OFF` unnecessary components.
+With the static OpenVINO runtime, all these modules should be linked into a final user application and a list of the modules/configuration must be known on CMake configure stage, so to minimize the total binary size, explicitly turn `OFF` unnecessary components.
 Use [[CMake Options for Custom Compilation|CMakeOptionsForCustomCompilation ]] as a reference for OpenVINO CMake configuration.

 For example, to enable only IR v11 reading and CPU inference capabilities, use:
 ```sh